ossf/tac/process/project-lifecycle.md

 * Projects must have a minimum of three maintainers with a minimum of two different organization affiliations, and document the current list of maintainers.
 * Projects must have defined a contributor guide, which makes it clear how and when contributors should be given increasing responsibilities towards maintainership of the project.
 (Example guides: [Sigstore](https://github.com/sigstore/community/blob/main/MEMBERSHIP.md), [AllStar](https://github.com/ossf/allstar/blob/main/contributor-ladder.md))
 * Projects should be able to show adoption by multiple parties and adoption's value to the open source community and/or end users (may include adoption of beta/early versions) with the intent to showcase wide adoption by the project's consumers.
 * Projects must be aligned with the OpenSSF mission _and_ either be a novel approach for existing areas or address an unfulfilled need.
-It is expected that the initial code needed for an OpenSSF WG to work be kept within their repository and will not function as a project in its own right.
-Should initial WG code grow and mature that it warrants its own Project status, then it is subject to Sandbox entry requirements.
-It is preferred that extensions of existing OpenSSF projects collaborate with the existing project rather than seek a new project.
+It is expected that the initial code or specification developed by an OpenSSF WG be kept within their repository and will not function as a Project in its own right.
+Should the initial WG code or specification grow and mature that it warrants its own Project status, then it is subject to Sandbox entry requirements.
+It is preferred that extensions of an existing OpenSSF project collaborate with the existing project rather than seek a new project.
 * Projects must have documented, initial project governance.

 #### Project Process: Sandbox to Incubation and direct entry to Incubation